Sialkot Punjab, Pakistan Travel Guide

 Many places of historical interest and older buildings lack ramps or lifts.

-Plan accompanied by a guide
+Plan together with a guide

 Book ahead